shankswang953/shankswang953.github.io/_pages/about.md

 <figure>
     <img src="../images/precision.png" alt="Error" style="width:48%;">
     <img src="../images/time4dual.png" alt="Time" style="width:48%;">
-    <figcaption>Compared with the conventional GMG solver, the CNNs solver saves time significantly while preserving the accuracy of target functional.</figcaption>
+    <figcaption>The CNNs solver saves time significantly while preserving the accuracy of target functional.</figcaption>
 </figure>

 Despite the strides made in developing such a powerful solver, challenges persist that necessitate further enhancements.Following aspects are those I am working on and should be improved upon in the future: